 Alberto Contador has told French television that there is no place for dopers within the sport.
 He said: “For cycling, it should be zero tolerance, I express myself less certain but it is clear that there is no place for cheaters.”

 I won’t speculate here if he’s a doper, or not.
-But if he’s not misunderstood, or if he was not trying to be ironic, I think he doesn’t have any idea about what “zero tolerance” is.
+But if he is not trying to be ironic here, I think he doesn’t have any idea about what “zero tolerance” is.

 Let’s look at Team Sky zero-tolerance policy: Team sky asking their staff and riders to sign a declaration confirming that they have no past or present involvement in doping.
 Anyone who does not sign the declaration will leave the team, as will anyone who does sign but is subsequently found to be in breach of the policy.
 The team will also terminate contracts if individuals admit to any doping in their pasts.